EnviDat/websnap/README.md

 ## Minimum Download Size

-Websnap supports optionally specifying the minimum download size (in kilobytes) a file must be to download it from the configured URL.
+Websnap supports optionally specifying the minimum download size (in kilobytes) a JSON file must be to download it from the configured API URL endpoint.

 - **By default the minimum default minimum size is 0 kb.**
   - Unless specified in the configuration this means that a file of any size can be downloaded by websnap.
 - Configured minimum download size must be a non-negative integer.
-- If the content from the URL is less than the configured size:
+- If the content from the API URL endpoint is less than the configured size:
   - An error will be logged and the program continues to the next config section.
   - If the CLI option `--early_exit` (or function argument `early_exit=True`) is enabled